shivam-soni-333/Video-Management-Website/README.md

 ## My Solution :-

 1.Upload Functionality :-
-  -> it mentioned that video is large and we need to show progress so that's why i choose javascript to do this work since we can use XMLHttpRequest object for upload and also we can know upload size and progress of upload.
+  -> *it mentioned that video is large and we need to show progress so that's why i choose javascript to do this work since we can use XMLHttpRequest object for upload and also we can know upload size and progress of upload*.

 [^refer]: ./upload.php